Compute

 • parameterSyncStrategy: indicates whether to configure consistency check when the add-on is upgraded.

 • force: indicates that the configuration consistency check is ignored during an upgrade.
-In this case, you must ensure that the current effective configuration is the same as the original configuration.
-After the add-on is upgraded, restore the value of parameterSyncStrategy to ensureConsistent to enable the configuration consistency check again.
+The configuration provided during the add-on upgrade will be used, so it is important to make sure that it matches the current effective configuration.
+After the add-on is upgraded, you need to restore the value of parameterSyncStrategy to ensureConsistent to enable the configuration consistency check again.

 • servers: nameservers, which are available in CoreDNS v1.23.1 and later versions.
 You can customize nameservers.
 For details, see dns-custom-nameservers.